 CareerJet lets employers post jobs either directly or through an indexed career site.
 A direct posting costs $100 for 45 days.
 The minimal fee allows them to get promoted through the platform’s search page and optimized for mobile, tablet, and desktop.

 An indexed job, meanwhile, costs $0.20 per click.
-It helps employers control their budget through paying for each click made, be promoted on top results, and get promoted through the entire site.
+It helps employers control their budget through paying for each click made, being promoted on top results, and getting promoted through the entire site.

 In Glassdoor, current and former employees can leave reviews in an employer’s account anonymously.
 Employers, meanwhile, can post their jobs according to salary range and roles.
 While a free account can’t let them post jobs after a free trial, they can view their reviews and ratings through the platform.

 Posting of jobs starts at $199 per month with a standard plan.
 Aside from Glassdoor’s search results, sponsored posts have the chance to get boosted and crawled by Google for Jobs, appear on other job sites, and get superior rankings on a job search.